scotws/tinkasm/docs/MANUAL.md

 ### Language and coding style

+(THIS SECTION IS OUT OF DATE AND WILL BE REWRITTEN)

 TinkAsm uses Python because it is one of the most widespread languages in use and is easy to understand even for those who don't know it ("executable pseudo-code").